-Personal data

-Any factual information or expressions of opinion relating to an individual where that individual can be identified directly from that information or in conjunction with any other information coming into the possession of the data holder.

-The individual or organisation controlling personal data that decides the purpose of processing personal information, including what information will be processed and how it will be obtained.

-organisation that processes personal information whilst undertaking a business activity or contracted service on behalf of the Data Controller.
+- Personal data Any factual information or expressions of opinion relating to an individual where that individual can be identified directly from that information or in conjunction with any other information coming into the possession of the data holder. - Data Controller The individual or organisation controlling personal data that decides the purpose of processing personal information, including what information will be processed and how it will be obtained. - Data Processor An individual (other than an employee of the Data Controller) or organisation that processes personal information whilst undertaking a business activity or contracted service on behalf of the Data Controller.

-Data processing

-Any business activity or contracted service that involves using personal, corporate or other information for any purpose, including obtaining, recording, holding, viewing, storing, adapting, altering, deleting, disclosing.
+Data processing Any business activity or contracted service that involves using personal, corporate or other information for any purpose, including obtaining, recording, holding, viewing, storing, adapting, altering, deleting, disclosing.
 This is not restricted to computer processing but includes manual files and verbal discussions.